Ouphix/synchro-psychotherapies/steps2.md

 The MDFT is a "family based and developmentally oriented outpatient treatment for adolescent substance use disorders and associated or related problems".
 (Incant.eu) It was developped in Miami, US since 1985 and was evaluated in a lot of studies.
 It is an integrative group of interventions used in a lot of situations.
 In MDFT, sees the problem of cannabis consumption as a reflect of deleterious lifestyle.
 Consequently, the therapist targets as many life domains and problem behaviors as possible.

-The INCANT study was a multi-site, trans-national randomized controlled trial lead in five countries (Belgium, France, Germany, the Netherlands, and Switzerland) aiming to compare the efficacy of .
-After a pilot sudy and a [pre-registration](http://www.incant.eu/index.php?id=10,0,0,1,0,0), it showed that
+The INCANT study was a multi-site, trans-national randomized controlled trial lead in five countries (Belgium, France, Germany, the Netherlands, and Switzerland) aiming to compare the efficacy of the MDFT versus Individual therapy.
+Randomization was stratified as to gender, age and level of cannabis consumption.
+After a pilot sudy and a [pre-registration](http://www.incant.eu/index.php?id=10,0,0,1,0,0), it recruited 450 adolescents from 13 to 18.
+It showed that MDFT was more efficient than Individual Therapy (Rigter et al., 2013).
+It is very rare to run such an international study with high level of scientific setting in psychotherapy.

 ### INCANT Study in France

 We didn't collect the videos of all the centers, instead, we had access to the videos of France study.
 There were several centers with several configurations.
 The videos were recorded in order to evaluate the application of MDFT principals.
 Technically, it was not supposed a priori that they would be used to evaluate social signal.
 For somes subjects, there are a lot of videos but for others, only a few were recorded.

-Pilot study
-Pre-resgistration
-Randomised COntrol
-Multicentric
-Intent to treat
-Stratifications

-cannabis
-different kinds of treatment
-MI,
-Tokens economy

 ### Material and methods
-#### Study protocol
 #### Videos
-* We collected a 252.44Gb database of 277 Videos, with a rate of 25 frames by second.
+* We collected a 252.44Gb database of 277 Videos from 32 patients and their families, with a rate of 25 frames by second.
 * They are encoded in [VOB](https://en.wikipedia.org/wiki/VOB) format.

 #### Softwares used